presnick/ProgramsInformationPeople/_sources/Assignments/ps6.rst

 .. _unix_pset6:

-No Unix Problems this week.
-The last problem on the Problem Set involves using the native Python interpreter.
+The last problem on the Problem Set involves using the native Python interpreter, and you will submit files to **Unix Problems 6** on Canvas following the directions in that problem.
 This is your last problem set in the textbook environment, so make sure you have your Python interpreter installed and the process of running programs via the command line is working.
-You'll need to do so below!

 Problem Set
 -----------